RISCVtestbed/riscvtestbed.github.io/_community/isc23-workshop.md

 Co-located with ISC 2023, this is a half day workshop (morning or afternoon TBC) on  Thursday 25th May 2023 in Hamburg, Germany

 ## Workshop scope
 The goal of this workshop is to continue building the community of RISC-V in HPC, sharing the benefits of this technology with domain scientists, tool developers, and supercomputer operators.
 RISC-V is an open standard Instruction Set Architecture (ISA) which enables the royalty free development of CPUs and a common software ecosystem to be shared across them.
 Following this community driven ISA standard, a very diverse set of CPUs have been, and continue to be, developed which are suited to a range of workloads.
-Whilst RISC-V has become very popular already in some fields, and in 2022 the ten billiontn RISC-V core was shipped, to date it has yet to gain traction in HPC.
+Whilst RISC-V has become very popular already in some fields, and in 2022 the ten billionth RISC-V core was shipped, to date it has yet to gain traction in HPC.

 However, there are numerous potential advantages that RISC-V can provide to HPC and, assuming the significant rate of growth of this technology to date continues, as we progress further into the decade it is highly likely that RISC-V will become more relevant and widespread for HPC workloads.
 Furthermore, recent advances in RISC-V make it a more realistic proposition for HPC workloads than ever before.
 An example of this is vectorisation extension which provides important performance advantages for HPC workloads but was only standardised in early 2022, and-so we are only now seeing mature CPUs that fully implement this.